numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 The `install_script.sh` file is a shell script that installs Docker and Docker-compose, configures a WordPress environment, and launches the application.

-create `outputs.tf` file with the bellow content
+Create `outputs.tf` file with the bellow content:

 ```
 output "public_1_ip" {